 We plan to maximize the number of respondent from each presentation using various methods.
 A system will be created to track the number of people who attend each presentation and the number who choose to participate in Stage One of the screening process.
 Each presenter will carry blank cards and a suggestion box.
 The audience will be invited to provide suggestion regarding ways to improve the presentation.
 The presenters will also conduct informal conversations with the organization staff who witness the presentation regarding ways to improve the presentation.
 The recruitment coordinator will be responsible for contacting all locations where posters and brochures have been placed to make sure that they have an adequate supply.
 The presentations will be augmented by local print, radio, and television advertisement that will provide information concerning the study and the 800 number to call in and complete Stage One of the recruitment process.

+We will be monitoring our recruitment activities closely, including by requesting detailed referral information during the telephone screener, in order to determine which activities and events stimulate the most calls.
+Therefore, the per-presentation response rate will be one of various gauges for evaluating the effectiveness of our recruitment efforts.
+Additionally, we will, by necessity, be adjusting our approach in different areas according to differences in availability and coverage provided by different outlets and presentation settings (e.g., local newspapers, community newsletters, senior centers, church groups, etc.).
+In some areas, in-person presentations may be of greater impact, whereas in others, communication through other media may factor more significantly.
+Regardless, if some approaches and some geographic areas are not yielding sufficient response to meet our needs we will reduce our efforts in these areas in favor of the ones that do provide better a response, and our tracking and self-assessment efforts will support this process.

+If despite our best efforts we are unable to enroll at least 450 IDEAL participants, it may be possible to prolong the enrollment time by at least 1 year.

+.

 B. 4 Test Procedures for Methods to be Undertaken